terrimporter/MetaWorks/README.md

 *Note 1*: If you choose to further cluster denoised ESVs into OTUs, then this is done using the cluster_smallmem method in VSEARCH with id set to 0.97.
 Primer trimmed reads are then mapped to OTUs to create an OTU table using the usearch_global method with id set to 0.97.
 The remainder of the pipeline proceeds as described above.
 The final output file is results_OTU.csv.

 *Note 2*: If you have samples sequenced at diffrent times (multiple seasons, years, or trials), you will likely process these samples right after sequencing resulting in multiple sets of ESVs.
 To facilitate downstream processing, it may be advantagous to have a GLOBAL set of ESV ids so that data can be compared at the ESV level accross seasons, years, or trials.
 The directories containing the output files processed using the default pipeline need to be in the same directory as the snakefile script.
 Ex.
-Trial1_16S, Trial2_16S, Trial3_16S.
+16S_trial1, 16S_trial2, 16S_trial3.
 In each of these directoreis, there is a cat.denoised.nonchimeras file and a results.csv file.
 The denoised (chimera-free) ESVs (or ITSx processed ESVs) are concatenated into a single file, dereplicated, relabelled using the SHA1 method.
 This file then becomes the new global ESV sequence database.
 A fasta file is generated from the results.csv file and these sequences are clustered with the new global ESV sequence database using the usearch_global methods with the id set to 1.0.
 The global ESV that each trial ESV clusters with is parsed and mapped to the final output file called global_results.csv.

+*Note 3*: If you have samples sequenced at diffrent times (multiple seasons, years, or trials), you will likely process these samples right after sequencing resulting in multiple sets of ESVs.
+To facilitate downstream processing, it may be advantagous to have a GLOBAL set of OTU ids so that data can be compared at the ESV level accross seasons, years, or trials.
+The directories containing the output files processed using the default pipeline need to be in the same directory as the snakefile script.
+Ex.
+16S_trial1, 16S_trial2, 16S_trial3.
+In each of these directoreis, there is a cat.denoised.nonchimeras file and a results.csv file.
+The denoised (chimera-free) ESVs (or ITSx processed ESVs) are concatenated into a single file, dereplicated, relabelled using the SHA1 method, then clustered into OTUs with 97% sequence similarity.
+This file then becomes the new global OTU sequence database.
+A fasta file is generated from the results.csv file and these sequences are clustered with the new global OTU sequence database using the usearch_global methods with the id set to 0.97 .
+The global OTU that each trial ESV clusters with is parsed and mapped to the final output file called global_results.csv.

-*Note 3*: If you are using the single read pipeline, the read pairing step with SeqPrep is skipped.
+*Note 4*: If you are using the single read pipeline, the read pairing step with SeqPrep is skipped.
 If processing the R1 read, raw read statistics are calculated, then the primer is trimmed using CUTADAPT as described above.
 If processing the R2 read, raw read statistics are calculated then the read is reverse-complemented before the primer is trimmed using CUTADAPT as described above.
 The final file is results.csv.
 When assessing the quality of your taxonomic assignments, be sure to use the appropriate bootstrap support cutoffs for these shorter than usual sequences.

-*Note 4*: If you are sorting out tagged individuals, it is advised to set the CUTADAPT -O parameter to maximize the tag+primer overlap with the read.
+*Note 5*: If you are sorting out tagged individuals, it is advised to set the CUTADAPT -O parameter to maximize the tag+primer overlap with the read.
 For example, if the range of tag+primer lengths is 25 - 27bp, then set -O 25 (default is 3 bp).
 If the tags are short, then it is especially important to ensure no mismatches between this and the read.
 For this reason, it is recommended to set the CUTADAPT -e parameter to allow for zero errors between the tag+primer and read, -e 0 (default is 0.1 or 10% errors).

 ## Prepare your environment to run the pipeline